Course Descriptions

 Consumer Studies: This elective provides students with the knowledge and skills to prepare students for everyday life as an adult.
 The course topics are: finances/budget, clothing care and repair, nutrition, and cooking.
 The course has numerous lab activities that teach these practical skills in fun and creative ways.
 The course requires the purchase of a sewing kit and paying a $15 materials fee for the lab activities.

 Creative Writing: Creative Writing: Creative Writing is an advanced elective typically intended for high school but modified for middle grades.
 Students will complete curriculum units to show mastery over a concept, then extend their knowledge to individual creative projects that apply the concept.
 Units covered include Personal Narratives, Short Stories, Poetry, Writing for Children, Writing for Screen, and many others.
-Creative Writing is intended to extend and accelerate writing curriculum in the 7th and 8th grade Language Arts core classes and should be considered by students who consistently maintain a B average or above in Language Arts.
 This is a semester course.

 Dance: Is organized into three areas: